potatogopher/elixir-getting-started/README.md

 # Elixir's Getting Started External Documents
 PDF, MOBI, EPUB documents for Elixir's Getting Started tutorial.

+I am a huge fan of my Kindle and I wanted the ability to read the Elixir Getting Started tutorial outside of [elixir-lang.org](http://elixir-lang.org/getting-started/introduction.html).
+I thought others wanted the same thing, so here it is.
+Happy learning.

 ## Links

 ### Getting Started